olivierfriard/boris_docs/index.rst

 * Color: the color of the color

-You can check if the data from file can be correctly plotted by using the **Check data** button.
+You can check if the data from file can be correctly plotted by using the **Show plot** button.
 If the data are compatible you will see a plot otherwise you will obtain a message with an explanation.